 Those in the medical profession will begin referring to the fetus as an unborn child once a pregnancy has passed the 10-week mark, at which point the infant’s heart will start to take its final form.
 At this time, in addition to being able to see the infant’s body taking shape, the sound of the child’s heart can be heard using a Doppler sound wave stethoscope.
 A normal heart will beat at around 160 beats per minute at this stage which, when compared to the heartbeat of a fully grown adult, may seem rather fast.
 However, from the 12th week of a pregnancy until the 28th-38th week, the child’s heart beat will gradually slow down until its development is complete.

-of infants in the womb include diabetic mothers or the mother contracting a virus, such as rubella, while pregnant.
+The risk factors for congenital heart defects of infants in the womb include diabetic mothers or the mother contracting a virus, such as rubella, while pregnant.
 Chromosomal abnormalities in the mother which result in arrhythmia for the unborn child can lead to an edema, developmental issues, and congenital heart defects.
 Having a family history of the condition also increases the risks.

 The Second Class Honors M.D., Faculty of Medicine,Srinakharinwirot University, 2002.
 Faculty of Medicine Srinakarinwirot University